 If you love fun food crafting (think cookie decorating, cake decorating, marshmallow art, cupcakes), then you’ll need to find just the right decorating supplies.
-This post shares everything you need to know to find cookie (and more fun food) decorating supplies.
+This post shares everything you need to know to find fun food and cookie decorating supplies.

-After three and a half years, I’m finally updating this page.
+After three and a half years, I’m finally updating this page on where to find the best cookie decorating supplies.
 Yay!
 I also updated the amazon links to include my affiliate tag.
 (Which simply means THIS.)
 And I’ve added products from Craftsy, as I’m now a member of their affiliate program.
 (Which means I receive a commission for each referred sale.)

 Finding cookie decorating supplies can be the hardest part of decorating cookies, marshmallows, cupcakes, cakes and other treats, because the right supplies can make the toughest tasks easier and the wrong supplies can give you unnecessary agony.
 But walking down the baking aisle of the craft store can give you fits of anxiety.

 Find a super-duper comprehensive list of supplies and resources in my book (which I can only assume you all have, right?).
 But below is a close second.
 There are many other ways of doing things, so some of these may not work for you, but these are all my must-have, go-to tools and supplies.

 All illustrations from Sugarlicious: 50 Cute and Clever Treats for Every Occasion.

 Decorating tips control the icing or frosting as you squeeze it from the bag.
 For cookie decorating, I use round tips sizes 1, 2, 3, 4, 5, and 6.
 For cupcake decorating, I use either a large round tip, sizes 10 to 12, or the size 1M star tip.
 Find decorating tips in the craft store, online stores, at Wilton, or at Amazon.